Skip to Content

 Spot the Northern Saw-whet Owl in Arizona’s coniferous forests.

-These tiny owls are known for their haunting calls resembling a saw being sharpened.
+These tiny owls are known for their haunting calls resembling a saw being sharpened, similar to the distinctive Pennsylvania owl sounds

 You’ll find them in higher elevations, thriving on a diet mostly of deer mice and voles.